Non-Markovian dynamics under time-translation symmetry: Generalization to time-dependent Hamiltonians

 The tandem set up is characterized by time-translation symmetry of the device system with respect to the free dynamics.
-That is, the operation of the device's reduced dynamical map and free propagator commute $\Lambda_{D}\circ{\cal{U}}_{0}={\cal{U}}_{0}\circ\Lambda_{D}$.
-This symmetry implies that the Lindblad jump operators of the device's master equation are eigenoperators of the free propagator, denoted by $\{\hat{G}\}$.
-Due to the commutativity of between the free Hamiltonians of the different constituents, the eigenoperators of the free propagator are composed of a product of primary system and control eigenoperators $\hat{G}_{\alpha\kappa}=\hat{F}_{\alpha}\otimes\hat{C}_{\kappa}$ (or $\hat{G}_{i\kappa}=\hat{P}_{i}\otimes\hat{C}_{\kappa}$).
+This symmetry implies that the Lindblad jump operators of the device's master equation are eigenoperators of the free propagator.
+Due to the commutativity between the free Hamiltonians of the different constituents, the eigenoperators of the free propagator are composed of a product of primary system and control eigenoperators.
+Once the trace over the control is performed, only the eigenoperators of ${\cal{U}}_S\sb{\bullet}=\hat{U}_S\bullet \hat{U}_S^\dagger$ remain \cite{dann2021unification}.
 This means that in the tandem interaction scenario, the controlled system dynamics is characterized by the same symmetry as the case with no control Eq. \eqref{eq:commutivatity_maps}.
 The identical symmetry infers that the master equation shares the same structure as the case of a time-independent Hamiltonian, Eq. \eqref{eq:L_time_independent}.
-Hence, the energetic transitions and dephasing occur in the system's local energy basis, and the effect of the control system is only incorporated within the kinetic coefficients $\{c_{\alpha\alpha}\b t,d_{ij}\b t\}$.
+Hence, the energetic transitions and dephasing occur in the system's local energy basis, and the effect of the control system is only incorporated within the kinetic coefficients.